mahopon/sc1015-miniprj/README.md

 1. diabetes2.csv : Dataset used
 2. DiabetesPrediction_1015MiniProject_Group3_FCS3.ipynb : Code for all predicting models
 3. README.md : Information about the project
-4. PPT slides : Slides used for making the video
+4. 1015 Video presentation.pptx : Slides used for making the video

 ## Algorithms Used
 - Gaussian Naive Bayes Regression